divs16/orc_rag_agent/README.md

 You: What recruiting type should I use for a contractor in Norway?

 Agent: For a contractor in Norway, you should use the "FT Contractor" recruiting type.
-       Norway is a country where InfoBlocks does not have operations but does business on a conditional basis (Knowledge Base | Recruiting Types). ...
+       Norway is a country where "company" does not have operations but does business on a conditional basis (Knowledge Base | Recruiting Types). ...

 You: quit